nnirror/facet/README.md

 		- `$('example').randsamp().channel(_.from([9,10,11,12,13,14,15,16]).shuffle().reduce(random(1,8,1))).play(); // play on a random number of channels from 9-16`
 ---
 - **play** ( _FacetPattern_ )
-	- plays the FacetPattern as audio to your computer's default sound card, at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
+	- plays the FacetPattern as audio to your computer's currently selected default audio output device, at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
+If you want to use a different audio output device with Facet, simply select it as your computer's default audio output device.
 	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play, given the number of steps.
 	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
 You can supply a number, array, or FacetPattern as the argument.
 	- By default, the FacetPattern will continue to regenerate and play.
 To prevent it from regenerating, include a `keep()` operation.
 To stop playback, use the key command `[ctrl + .]` or press the stop button "■".